 - Contact Us

 In 1991, Rebuilding Together Sacramento started as “Christmas in April” when it joined the national network of affiliates, led by Bob and Nancy Tate.
-That year, more than 70 volunteers came together and repaired the home of an elderly and disabled woman.
+That year, more than 70 volunteers came together and repaired the home of an elderly woman with disabilities.
 Volunteers reroofed, painted, rebuilt fences, completed electrical repairs and even cleaned her yard.
 This event was the beginning of a passionate movement to improve the living conditions of Sacramento area homeowners through home repairs performed by volunteers.

 Rebuilding Together is formed